magmo/apps/packages/wallet/src/redux/protocols/withdrawing/readme.md

 - Retrying a transaction on failure.
 - Displaying an error message to the user on transaction failure.
+- Checking if a finalized outcome exists on chain(This will probably require a new saga).

 ## State machine